 Partially indexed items in eDiscovery

-A Content Search that you run from the Security & Compliance Center automatically includes partially indexed items in the estimated search results when you run a search.
+An eDiscovery search that you run from the Microsoft 365 compliance center automatically includes partially indexed items in the estimated search results when you run a search.
 Partially indexed items are Exchange mailbox items and documents on SharePoint and OneDrive for Business sites that for some reason weren't completely indexed for search.
-In Exchange, a partially indexed item typically contains a file—of a file type that can't be indexed—that is attached to an email message.
-Here are some other reasons why items can't be indexed for search and are returned as partially indexed items when you run a search:
+In Exchange, a partially indexed item typically contains a file (of a file type that can't be indexed) that is attached to an email message.
+Here are some other reasons why items can't be indexed for search and are returned as partially indexed items when you run an eDiscovery search:

 The file type is unrecognized or unsupported for indexing.

 Messages have an attached file without a valid handler, such as image files; this is the most common cause of partially indexed email items.